-- Note 1: For applications for an order or orders under this subsection, see section 242. - Note 2: The orders that the court may make include all or any of the orders set out in section 243. - (2) The order must be an order that the court considers will: - (a) compensate the injured person, or any such injured persons, in whole or in part for the loss or damage; or - (b) prevent or reduce the loss or damage suffered, or likely to be suffered, by the injured person or any such injured persons. - (3) An application under subsection (1) may be made at any time within 6 years after the day on which:
+- Note: The orders that the court may make include all or any of the orders set out in section 243. - (2) The order must be an order that the court considers will: - (a) compensate the injured person, or any such injured persons, in whole or in part for the loss or damage; or - (b) prevent or reduce the loss or damage suffered, or likely to be suffered, by the injured person or any such injured persons. - (3) An application under subsection (1) may be made at any time before the end of 6 years from the day on which the cause of action accrued that relates to the conduct referred to in that subsection.